Willamette Valley (ecoregion): Prairie Terraces (3c)

 The Prairie Terraces ecoregion includes all terraces of the Willamette River upstream of the Portland/Vancouver Basin.
 It is dissected by low-gradient, meandering streams and rivers.
-Elevation varies from 160 to 500 feet (50 to 150 m).
+Elevation varies from 160 to 500 ft (50 to 150 m).
 The region's broad fluvial terraces once supported oak savanna and prairies, featuring Oregon white oak, camas, sedges, tufted hairgrass, fescue, and California oatgrass.
 Wetter areas supported Oregon ash, Douglas-fir, bigleaf maple, black cottonwood, and an understory of poison-oak, hazel, and Indian plum, with some Ponderosa pine to the south.
 Today, only relict native prairie remains.

 The poorly drained soils derived from glacial lake deposits are extensively farmed for grass seed and small grains, as grasses tolerate poor drainage and poor rooting conditions better than other crops.
-Historically, seasonal wetlands and ponds were common, but many streams are now channelized, and the wetlands have been reclaimed for grain crops.
+Historically, seasonal wetlands and ponds were common, but many streams are now channelized and the wetlands have been reclaimed for grain crops.
 In addition to agriculture, the Prairie Terraces have experienced the brunt of urban and suburban development along the Interstate 5 corridor.
 The region covers 1971 sqmi in Oregon along the length of the valley and includes the Baskett Slough and Ankeny national wildlife refuges.

 Valley Foothills (3d)

 The Valley Foothills ecoregion is a transitional zone between the agricultural Willamette Valley and the more heavily forested Cascade and Coast ranges.
 It contains rolling foothills with medium gradient, sinuous streams, and a few buttes and low mountains, rising to an elevation of approximately 1500 ft.
 The region receives less rainfall than its more mountainous neighbors, and consequently the potential natural vegetation is distinct.
 The eastern foothills are wetter than those that lie on the western side of the valley in the lee of the Coast Range.

 Historically, the drier areas supported Oregon white oak and madrone woodlands and prairies, with California oatgrass, fescue, blue wildrye, brodiaea, and other prairie forbs; while the moister areas supported Douglas-fir forests, with sword fern, oceanspray, hazel, baldhip rose, poison oak, and wild blackberry.
 Today, the valley foothills are characterized by rural residential development, pastures, timberland, vineyards, Christmas tree farms, and orchards.
 The largest of the Willamette Valley subregions, it covers 2415 sqmi in Oregon and 112 sqmi in Washington.